egpivo/egpivo.github.io/_posts/2017-05-19-Three fundamental aspects of statisitcal models.md

 While blind faith in a particular model is foolhardy, refusal to associate data with any model is to eschew a powerful tool.
 As implied earlier, a middle course may be followed.
 On the other hand, inadequacies in proposed models should be looked for; on the other hand, if a model appears reasonably appropriate, advantage should be take of the greater simplicity and clarity of interpretation that it provides.
 ```

-Remark: These wise words can remind us that we cannot build a useful statistical model without the aspects, even if there are a tons of fashion analytic tools.
+Note that These wise words can remind us that we cannot build a useful statistical model without the aspects, even if there are a tons of fashion analytic tools.
 Simple is better.

 ## References